Using the GitLab Platform in the Browser

 3 Is a shortcut to “Create merge request”

-Creating a Merge Request to Merge your Branch into the Master Branch
+Creating a Merge Request to Merge your Branch into the Main Branch

 1 Is the “Title” for the request

-If you are planning on making further changes, ensure the title begins with WIP:, which is short for Work In Progress; this will prevent the change from being merged until the prefix is removed from the title.
+If you are planning on making further changes, you can select the checkbox to mark as draft; this will prevent the change from being merged until the merge request is marked as ready.

 2 Is the “Description”; using the phrase Closes #<issue number> will automatically close the issue referenced when the merge is completed